guanminren/guanminren.github.io/_pages/about.md

 In addition to research, I have been actively involved in competitive programming for over a decade.
 I achieved **5th place at the ICPC World Finals 2025** and was awarded a Gold Medal and the Best Female Player distinction at the National Olympiad in Informatics (NOI) 2022.

 # News
+- *2026.03*: Attended the 2026 ICPC North America Championship and served as a trainer at [North America Programming Camp (NAPC)](https://nac.icpc.global/napc-trainers/).
 - *2026.03*: Attended **Northwestern CS Theory Seminar** and presented a talk.
 - *2026.03*: &nbsp;🎉🎉 One paper accepted by [**ICLR 2026 Workshop AIMS**](https://alimama-tech.github.io/aims-2026/).
 - *2026.01*: &nbsp;🎉🎉 I am on a one-semester exchange at the **Carnegie Mellon University** School of Computer Science (SCS).